Skip to main content

 Regardless of the cause of typical house fires, whether it’s kids playing with matches, a kitchen grease fire getting out of control, or the spread of flames or smoke from a neighbor’s catastrophe, your standard policy will help cover the repairs.
 It will also handle the replacement cost of your family’s burned or smoke-damaged possessions, and even the cost of temporary housing while your home is being rehabbed after the flames, taking your deductible and coverage limits into consideration.

-Your standard policy will also probably cover wildfire damages.
+Your standard policy will also probably cover wildfire damage.
 That’s true unless you live in a designated fire zone.
 If that’s the case, your standard policy will cover every form of fire damage except wildfire destruction.

 How do you know if you’re covered by your standard homeowners insurance?
 Read your policy or consult your neighborhood agent and ask about fire protection and whether you need specialized add-on coverage.